sarkarsrijon/sarkarsrijon.github.io/_posts/2025-12-25-atik-method.md

 $$\frac{1}{\alpha \sigma_i^2 + 1}.$$

-Lastly, considering the $\hat{b}$ vector multiplied with this diagonal matrix, we get the norm square of the product as the following summation
+Lastly, considering the $\hat{b}$ vector multiplied by this diagonal matrix, we get the norm square of the product as the following summation

 $$\sum_{i=1}^k \left(\frac{\hat{b}_i}{\alpha\sigma_i^2 + 1}\right)^2 + \hat{b}_{k+1}^2.$$